Laser Hair Grafting

 This type of intervention is no longer frequently used.
 There are too many problems associated with the covering of grafting scars and hair orientation.

-The strip technique consists of sliding a strip of scalp to the new forehead line.
+The flap technique consists of sliding a strip of scalp to the new forehead line.
 This technique requires a major and painful surgery with the risks of serious complications.
 Problems are also experienced with hair orientation and distribution.

 Hairpieces must be replaced every 18 months.
 After a few years, if you factor in maintenance costs, it will have cost you more than the grafting procedure, which gives durable results.